timo/moarperf/README.md

 Some tests might not run right.
 That's probably not a big problem.
 If it keeps you from progressing, you can additionally pass `--/test` to zef.

 The next step is to build and bundle all the javascript stuff.
-For that, first install the dependencies to your local `node_modules` using, for example, `npm install .`.
+All the sources and stuff live under `frontend/`, so the `npm` commands have to be run from inside that folder.
+First install the dependencies to your local `node_modules` using, for example, `npm install .`.
 Then to actually throw the code bundles together, run `npm run build`.
 It will start a watcher that immediately recompiles stuff whenever the sources change.
 That's good for development, but not for usage.
 You can just ctrl-c it after it spat out its summary of files generated.

 After that, you can run `perl6 -I lib service.p6` to start the program.
 By default it will open a web interface on http://localhost:20000, but environment variables can be used to change that.
 Passing a filename, either a `.sql` or a `.sqlite3` file, will immediately load the profile data in question.